The way to survive unpredictability is to equip ourselves with the skills to navigate it.

 The second essential for success in this unknowable future is agility.
 We are used to admiring agility in companies: the swift pivots that start-ups make when their product tests badly or the market changes, or the speedy response of colleagues when our team faces a sudden crisis.
 But agility will have to become the norm for most of us as individuals.
 As the pace of change of work increases, and we can expect to experience more flux and many more transitions, we will have no choice but to make multiple pivots of our own.

 This may involve multiple changes of status.
 We may sometimes be an employee, sometimes a contractor.
 We may be part of a cross-functional project team rather than a functional department.
-We may sometimes work flexibly – part-time, from home, job sharing – or take a complete career break.
+We may sometimes work flexibly – part time, from home, job sharing – or take a complete career break.
 The ways in which we can add value to an organisation are proliferating, and we’ll need to develop agility to manage them.

 This will not be easy, especially as our careers advance.
-It takes humility to go back to square one and retrain into a new area of work.
+It takes humility to go back to square one and retrain in a new area of work.
 We may even have to be managed by someone younger than us who already has the skills and experience we lack.
 But humility is easy to achieve once we let go of our love of status.
 And learning something new can in itself be a hugely enjoyable activity.

 We can also increase our agility by widening our network outside the bubble that many of us live and work in.
 We know now as a fact that diverse teams come up with better ideas, but we often exist in groups that are surprisingly homogenous.
 Seeking out new contacts and acquaintances and hearing their views – what Herminia Ibarra calls outsight – gives us a huge opportunity to pivot our entrenched ideas and develop them.

 The third skill we will need to develop is resilience.
 Resilience is a kind of emotional and psychological insurance that we can develop to make future shocks survivable.
 The Stoics, a group of philosophers in Ancient Greece and Rome, felt that resilience was one of the most important skills a human can cultivate.
 They knew – better perhaps than we do – that life is fragile, changeable and unpredictable.
-Arch Stoic, Marcus Aurelius’, view on Imperial Rome-era plague tells us that he would have been saddened, but not especially alarmed, by our own COVID-19 pandemic.
+Arch Stoic Marcus Aurelius’ view on the Imperial Rome-era plague tells us that he would have been saddened, but not especially alarmed, by our own COVID-19 pandemic.

 Stoicism embraces the idea that, rather than pretending setbacks won’t happen, we should assume they will and develop an attitude of calm and fortitude to face them when they do.
 The coronavirus crisis has given us the opportunity to develop our personal resilience in doses.
 As the future world of work unfolds, we will need to develop more.

-We cannot predict the jobs that will make up the world of work, even in just the next five to10 years, but the good news is we don’t need to.
+We cannot predict the jobs that will make up the world of work, even in just the next five to 10 years, but the good news is we don’t need to.
 Instead, we can focus on developing the human skills that will stand us in good stead when the world evolves around us, armed, Janus-like, with the ambidexterity to anticipate and manage transitions and change alongside the here and now.

 Technology and globalisation will continue to change work radically.
 But, with the right skills in place, we humans will have a chance to remake work too: into something that is fulfilling, pleasurable and empowering, that truly draws on our human skills.
-Vincent Van Gogh told us that “Normality is a paved road: it’s comfortable to walk, but no flowers grow on it.”
+Vincent Van Gogh told us: “Normality is a paved road: it’s comfortable to walk, but no flowers grow on it.”
 Here’s to more flowers in our working lives – while we leave the drudgery to the machines.

 How to cultivate curiosity, agility and resilience: some ideas